mims-harvard/SHEPHERD/README.md

 To see and/or modify the default hyperparameters, please see the `get_pretrain_hparams()` function in `shepherd/hparams.py`.

+An example bash script is provided in `shepherd/run_pretrain.sh`.

 ### Train SHEPHERD

 :sparkles: To run causal gene discovery: